samuelcolvin/gatsby-starter-netlify-cms/src/pages/blog/2018-02-21-this-is-a-test.md

 ---
 How does this **work?**

 What's happening here.
-This changed more.
+This changed more. and more